asankov/the-practice-of-programming/chapter-3/3.4-generating-output/README.md

 *Answer:* Running the program multiple times always produced the same output, although there are prefixes with more than one suffix.
 This means that either the random function is not fully random, or the algorithm is broken.

-After adding a seed, based on current time in `bf10c68f853ae3997fd445dc169443297a707fb8` the results started to vary, which means that the problem was the random number generator.
+After adding a seed, based on current time in [this commit](https://github.com/asankov/the-practice-of-programming/commit/bf10c68f853ae3997fd445dc169443297a707fb8) the results started to vary, which means that the problem was the random number generator.

 #### Exercise 3-2